ptikobj/george-chapman-studio/series/i-can-never-sleep-on-sundays.md

 ---
 layout: paintings
-title: I Can Never Sleep on Sundays — Paintings — George Chapman
+title: I Can Never Sleep on Sundays — Exhibitions — George Chapman
 category: I Can Never Sleep on Sundays
 ---